klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.approve(spender, amount [, sendParam])
 ```
-Set the `amount` of caller's tokens to be spent by the `spender`.
+Set the `amount` of the tokens of the token owner to be spent by the `spender`.

-Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that this method will submit a transaction from the owner to the Klaytn network, which will charge the transaction fee to the owner.

 **Parameters**